 Biaxin XL is also used together with other medicines to treat stomach ulcers caused by Helicobacter pylori.

-Take this medicine for the full prescribed length of time.
+Take Biaxin XL for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
 Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Biaxin will not treat a viral infection such as the common cold or flu.
+Clarithromycin will not treat a viral infection such as the common cold or flu.

 Before taking this medicine

 you have had jaundice or liver problems caused by taking clarithromycin; or

 you have liver or kidney disease and you also take a medicine called colchicine.

 Some medicines can cause unwanted or dangerous effects when used with Biaxin XL.
 Your doctor may need to change your treatment plan if you use any of the following drugs:

 To make sure Biaxin XL is safe for you, tell your doctor if you have ever had: